NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 #### expected

 Verify that all tiles render on top of each other including the root and that setting the error target and threshold to 0 does not change this.
+Ensure that raising the error target to the max value will cause deeper tiles to disappear.